1. Output information

 Recent improvements

 The Grimsby VAT office deals with the liable no longer liable (LNLL) type of registrations.
 These registrations carry the address of the Grimsby VAT office and influence the data for the North East Lincolnshire unitary authority.
 Analysis was previously published to show the effect of the Grimsby VAT office on business survival rates in North East Lincolnshire.
 After obtaining further information from HMRC, a decision was made to remove the businesses holding the Grimsby VAT office address.
-In the 2017 publication, all data have been revised back to 2012 to reflect this change.
+From the 2017 publication onwards businesses holding the Grimsby VAT office address have been excluded.

 One of the main sources of data on the Inter-Departmental Business Register (IDBR) is the Value Added Tax (VAT) data received from HM Revenue and Customs (HMRC.)
 In September 2016 HMRC introduced a new tax law.
 This law instructs all overseas sellers, who sell to the UK, via the internet, to register for VAT.
 If the overseas seller does not have a UK tax representative, HMRC can register the company for VAT using the address of the Aberdeen VAT office.
-Following the introduction of this law there was a large increase in the births and deaths recorded at this VAT office and so in our 2018 publication we identified these and excluded them from our data.
 Identifying overseas sellers, when they are recorded at the address of an accountant or management company, is much more difficult.
-While working on this release we identified a number of businesses recorded at the addresses of accountants and management companies that, after investigation, have proven to be overseas online sellers.
-As part of our policy to continually improve the quality of our data for users, we have excluded such businesses from the 2017, 2018 and 2019 data so that users have a continuous time series.
+Where we can identify such businesses (including those registered using the Aberdeen VAT office address) we exclude them from our data.
+This means that all data from 2017 onwards exclude any of these businesses that we have been able to identify.

 Nôl i'r tabl cynnwys